 The study assessments are described in the sections below.
-The Study Plans and timing of these assessments are detailed in Table 1 to Table 4.
+The study plan and timing of these assessments are detailed in Table 1.

 It is important that PK sampling occurs as close as possible to scheduled time.
 In order to achieve this, other assessments scheduled at the same time may be initiated prior to the time point.
 The sequence at a particular time point is: